 Think about how you personally react to direct mail you receive from a politically active organization you've never contributed to before.
 Perhaps you've never heard of the group.
 You quickly screen the envelope and its contents.
 If you disagree with almost anything you see, you probably throw away the invitation to join the group or to contribute to it.

-If I received a letter from a new group which had as its advisory committee Sen. Larry Craig, Rep. Tom Delay and Sen. Ted Kennedy, the chances are I'd suspect that group wasn't likely to do much for any conservative cause.
-As much as I love those two conservatives, Senator Kennedy's involvement would raise a big question.
+If I received a letter from a new group which had as its advisory committee Sen. Rand Paul, Rep. Jim Jordan and Sen. Charles Schumer, the chances are I'd suspect that group wasn't likely to do much for any conservative cause.
+As much as I love those two conservatives, Senator Schumer's involvement would raise a big question.

 The three might have joined to raise funds for some disaster relief effort, but it's unlikely they'd have any common political agenda.
 If my interest that day was to affect public policy, I'd toss the letter.
-But a group endorsed only by Sen. Craig and Rep. Delay, without Sen. Kennedy, would surely be attractive to a greater number of conservative activists.
+But a group endorsed only by Sen. Paul and Rep. Jordan, without Sen. Schumer, would surely be attractive to a greater number of conservative activists.

 As with multiple politicians on a list, so with multiple political issues in an organization.